Best deals in the Amazon Spring Sale 2025, chosen by shopping experts

 Since 2022, Amazon has hosted a March deals event, and while it’s changed names a few times – from Spring Deals to Spring Sale to Spring Deal Days (yes, it gets progressively more convoluted) – the discounts have remained a constant.

-This year’s sale is bigger than ever, taking place over seven days and including hundreds of thousands of deals across tech, beauty, home and more, from big-ticket brands such as Shark, Adidas, Ninja, and Philips.
+This year’s sale has been bigger than ever, taking place over seven days and including hundreds of thousands of deals across tech, beauty, home and more, from big-ticket brands such as Shark, Adidas, Ninja, and Philips.

-If you’ve got something on your wishlist, the rest of the IndyBest team and I are working around the clock to bring you the best Amazon Spring Sale deals in the 2025 event.
-Now is the time to snap up a bargain.
+If you’ve got something on your wishlist, the rest of the IndyBest team and I have been busy sifting through the offers, to bring you the best Amazon Spring Sale deals in the 2025 event.
+Now is the time to grab a bargain.

 Best Amazon Spring Sale deals